 Icon / Control Description Clear results Removes all current entries from the result table in monitoring mode.
 Pause automatic scrolling Pauses the automatic scrolling of the result table to the last discovered and displayed log entry.
-When automatic scrolling is paused, the \triangleright icon appears on the button.
+When automatic scrolling is paused, the icon appears on the button.
 Pressing the button again re-enables automatic scrolling.

+Icon / Control

+Define highlighting

+This multi-function control lets you define the highlighting applied to individual result entry table rows and to different text parts within the result detail view.
+The icon shows the current selected highlighting option.
+By default, result entry table rows are highlighted by their log level.
+This fact is shown by the initially displayed icon.

+You can choose different highlighting options by pressing the button or by selecting the desired item from the pop-up menu that appears when you click the arrow located on the right side of the button.
+The highlighting menu and some individual options are also directly accessible through keyboard shortcuts.

-Icon / Control Description Description kighlighting individual result enti result detail view.
-T option.
-By default, r control lets you define the highlighting applied to ry table rows and to different text parts within the The icon shows the current selected highlighting result entry table rows are highlighted by their log own by the initially displayed a icon. button.
-The highligh ting the the ting Ctrl+Shift+L By Highlighting Set Disable Ctrl+Shift+D By Highlighting Set Ctrl+Shift+D The following highlig ghting options are available: Instant Results Highlighting Triggers instant highlighting where you define the color and the expression of a single matcher aimed to be used once (definition is not persisted) within the following pop-up dialog.
-This dialog also appears when you press the button/icon. & () 3 <section-header> By Log Level</section-header> ✓ O Instructs Retrospective to highlight result entry table rows by their log level category ERROR or WARN.
+The following highlighting options are available:

+Instant Results Highlighting

+Triggers instant highlighting where you define the color and the expression of a single matcher aimed to be used once (definition is not persisted) within the following pop-up dialog.
+This dialog also appears when you press the button/icon.

+By Log Level

+Instructs Retrospective to highlight result entry table rows by their log level category ERROR or WARN.
 Log levels definitions can be viewed and edited within the preferences dialog that is also directly accessible through the "Edit" item of the pop-up menu shown above.

 By Highlighting Set Presents a sub-menu for selecting one of the predefined highlighting sets that contain matchers for locating specific terms or text sections and highlight them with specific colors.

 Highlighting sets can be viewed and defined within the preferences dialog in the Result Options section.
+The page is also directly accessible through the "Edit" item of above shown pop-up menu.

+Disables highlighting.

-The page is also directly accessible through the "Edit" item of above shown pop-up menu. 🔊 Disable Disables highlighting. / Edit Shows a sub-menu that lets you open the preference dialog for viewing/editing log level definitions or highlighting sets.
+Shows a sub-menu that lets you open the preference dialog for viewing/editing log level definitions or highlighting sets.

-Icon / Control Description Filter results by date/time Locally filters the result entries by the values that appears in the Date/Time column.
+Icon / Control Description Filter results Locally filters the result entries by the values that appears in the by date/time Date/Time column.
 Matching log entries are referred to as being filtered.
 Non-matching entries are hidden by default (filtered-out).
 Press the button and you'll see a pop-up box that lets you define a local date/time filter or remove the existing one.
-Image: Between ▼ Apr 20, 2024 11:49:45 Image: Between ▼ Apr 20, 2024 12:49:45 Image: Between P Image: Comparison of the point The button icon is shown together with a green bullet \textcircled{O} when a local date/time filter is defined. 修 Note The local date/time filter can be defined with the time(s) of the current selected result table entry.
+Between ▼ Apr 20, 2024 11:49:45 and Apr 20, 2024 12:49:45 Ø Ø The button icon is shown together with a green bullet @ when a local date/time filter is defined.
+Mote The local date/time filter can be defined with the time(s) of the current selected result table entry.
 Simply press the right mouse button and select the menu "Set Local Time Filter with", then the menu item of your choice.
-Filter results by log level Locally filters the result entries by their log level.
-Matching log entries are referred to as being filtered.
-Non-matching entries are hidden by default (filtered-out).
+Filter results Locally filters the result entries by their log level. ✓ ERROR by log level Matching log entries are referred to as being filtered.
+WARN Non-matching entries are hidden by default ✓ INFO (filtered-out).
 Press the button and you'll see a pop-up box that shows all distinct normalized log levels present in the result.
 Deselect the log levels you want to have filtered-out from the result table.

-The button icon is shown together with a green bullet A when a lo log level filter is defined.
+The button icon is shown together with a green bullet 4 when a local log level filter is defined.